Elmina: Early settlement

 Based on oral traditions, the town was founded by Kwaa Amankwaa, a hunter who was in search of food.
 After discovering a stream and settling there, he exchanged the word "M'enya", which means "I have found it" or "I have got it".
-The exact origins of Elmina, however, are conflicted.
+The exact origins of Elmina, however, are contested.
 He and his people founded the village of Anomansa or Anomee near the Benya Lagoon, which later became Edina.
 It was part of the Eguafo kingdom until the late 16th century.

 Colonization era

 In 1478, during the War of the Castilian Succession, a Castilian armada of 35 caravels and a Portuguese fleet fought a large naval battle near Elmina for the control of the Guinea trade (gold, slaves, ivory and melegueta pepper), the Battle of Guinea.
 The war ended with a Portuguese naval victory, followed by the official recognition by the Catholic Monarchs of Portuguese sovereignty over most of the West African territories in dispute embodied in the Treaty of Alcáçovas, 1479.
 This was the first colonial war among European powers.
 Many more would come.

 The town grew around São Jorge da Mina Castle, built by the Portuguese Diogo de Azambuja in 1482.
 It was Portugal's West African headquarters for trade and exploitation of African wealth.
 The original Portuguese interest was gold, with 8,000 ounces shipped to Lisbon from 1487 to 1489, 22,500 ounces from 1494 to 1496, and 26,000 ounces by the start of the sixteenth century.
 Later, the port's trade included slaves.
 By 1479, the Portuguese were importing slaves from as far away as Benin, who accounted for 10 percent of the trade in Elmina, and were used to clear land for tillage.
 Ten to twelve thousand came through Elmina from 1500 to 1535 alone.

 With Portuguese support, Edina and some neighboring villages achieved independence from Eguafo (and Fetu, which also claimed the area) by around 1570.
 The town was governed by local elders (known as braffoes) and the governor of the Castle.